 eToro comes with the best offers for copy/social trading.

-*Risk Warning: eToro AUS Capital Ltd ACN 612 791 803 AFSL 491139.
+Disclaimer: eToro AUS Capital Ltd ACN 612 791 803 AFSL 491139.
 OTC Derivatives are speculative and leveraged.
-Capital is at risk.
-See PDS.
+Not suitable for all investors.
+Capital at risk.
+See PDS and TMD

 First launched in Tel Aviv in 2006, eToro quickly became a social trading phenomenon.
 Its popular social trading features lets users imitate the actions of more successful traders on the platform.
 Today, the firm offers access to the biggest combined social network forex, CFD, stock, and commodity traders in the world, totalling 11 million users, across 140 countries.

-eToro lead the way for $0 commission and broker fees, regardless of the preferred asset traded.
+eToro lead the way, regardless of the preferred asset traded.
 Instead eToro makes it money on foreign exchange spreads.

 Taking that into consideration,

 eToro’s forex spreads are higher than competitors, starting at 3.0 pips for major currencies and going all the way up to 50.0 pips for exotic currency pairings.